-This proposed development is sited at an appropriate location for increased density as it is close to Esquimalt Road, BC Transit routes, and the CFB Esquimalt, one of the major employers in the Township.
+This proposed development is sited at an appropriate location for increased density as it is close to Esquimalt Road, BC Transit routes, and the CFB Esquimalt, one of the major employers in the Capital Regional District.
 This proposed development will increase the number of dwelling units in the Township in addition to creating a greater diversity in housing types.
 Moreover, over 150 square metres of interior space and 100 square metres of exterior space will be dedicated to a Group Children's Day Care Centre.

-2. Organizational Implications

-This Request for Decision has no organizational implications.

-3. Financial Implications This Request for Decision has no financial implications.
+- Organizational Implications Further to Staff Report DEV-19-314, this Request for Decision has no organizational implications. - Financial Implications Further to Staff Report DEV-19-314, this Request for Decision has no financial implications.